makabaka-zwx/DS-project-code/README.md

 - **Project 4 (English Version of Project 3.0)**
   All codes have been translated into English to facilitate internationalization and open-source sharing.

+- **The Funcation of UI Page**
+  The user interaction interface has been saved and is provided for viewing only.